cs-ed/impacts-atorresteach/README.md

 &ensp; Recall Facts and Basic Concepts

--&ensp; Students will need to define
+- Students will need to define

 Explain Ideas and Concepts